J. Peterson's Writing About Electronics, Reviews, 3D Modeling, etc.

 How Accurate is Your 3D Print?

-I Tested Nine Services to Find Out
+I Tested Several Services to Find Out

 Decades ago, if you wanted to create your own printed circuit board, you had to make it yourself.
 This was quite involved – you bought a copper plated blank board, created the circuit patterns on it with resist (tape, rub-on patterns, or Sharpie), then dunked it in noxious chemicals to etch the unmarked copper away.
 It was also up to you to drill the holes.
 Then you tracked down problems because too much (or not enough) copper was dissolved, opening or shorting your circuits.
 It was messy, tedious and frustrating.